kema-dev/ft_transcendence/docs/kema/kema.md

 ## ongoing

-* TODO make login and JWT sent with every requests (axios config)
+* TODO make everyone use custom HTTP headers
 * TODO add JWT guards on backend endpoints
 * TODO improve 2FA page
 * TODO make a refresh token function in backend and frontend (for frontend, ask for a refresh if $date + x > expiration\\_date$)